Translating Themes

 Option B) Translating with the WPML plugin

-The WMPL plugin is a popular WordPress translator that allows your site visitors to choose which language they would like to view on your site.
+The WPML plugin is a popular WordPress translator that enables your site visitors to choose the language they prefer to view on your site.

 Option C) Translating with Poedit